Kwashiorkor: Low protein intake

 The low protein theory, which relies heavily upon Starling's theory for the movement of fluid in biological systems, provided a compelling rationale for the pathogenesis of edema in kwashiorkor.
 What it does not explain, however, is the entire array of disturbances that define the kwashiorkor syndrome.
 These include irritability, anorexia, skin desquamation, skin depigmentation, hair discoloration, reduced mitochondrial respiration, impaired lipid export from the liver without an accompanying reduction of lipoprotein synthesis, 'oxidative stress', glutathione depletions, transsulfuration disturbances, diffuse DNA hypomethylation, immune dysfunction, decreased transmethylation activity, and sulfated glycosaminoglycan deficiencies.
 It is now generally acknowledged that by itself, the low protein theory does not adequately account for the pathogenesis of kwashiorkor.
 More complex deficiencies are at work.
 These have still not been established.

-Social factors are also relevant.
-Ignorance of nutrition can be a cause.
-A case was described where parents who fed their child cassava failed to recognize malnutrition because of the edema caused by the syndrome and believed the child was well-nourished despite the development of kwashiorkor.
+Social factors are also relevant and ignorance of nutrition can be a cause.
+A case was described where parents who fed their child cassava failed to recognize malnutrition because of the edema caused by the syndrome and thought the child was well-nourished despite the development of kwashiorkor.